Use the database API in Groovy

 g_dbQuery.executeAndGetScalarValue(conn, "SELECT COUNT(LID) FROM DATAGROUP('DAF7CECF66481FCABE50E529828116EAFE906962')")

 Instead of the table name, DATAGROUP('DATA_GROUP_GUID') is used here.
 In this way, hard-coded data group names can be avoided.
-In addition, correct operation is guaranteed even if applications and processes are imported multiple times, as existing GUIDs will be replaced in this case.
+In addition, correct functioning is also ensured if applications and processes are imported multiple times, as GUIDs that occur within Intrexx are replaced during a multiple import.
 However, replacing names is not possible.

 Another advantage of using the Intrexx API is that less code will be needed to implement database queries and operations within Intrexx in comparison to standard Java or Groovy API.